 Expanding Diverse and Resilient Food Systems for Landless Farmers in Zimbabwe

-The project centered in Zimbabwe will seek to strengthen the capacities of hundreds of thousands of peasants, family farmers, landless people, rural women, youth, Indigenous peoples, migrants and farm workers and their organizations, worldwide.
+The project will seek to strengthen the capacities of hundreds of thousands of peasants, family farmers, landless people, rural women, youth, Indigenous peoples, migrants and farm workers and their organizations worldwide.

 Preserving Peru’s Biocultural Heritage through the Quechua-led Andean Potato Park

 This project aids six Quechua communities conserve more than 1365 varieties of potatoes, a wonderful example of territorial management by Indigenous peoples.